 How do I choose or change my investments?

-You can choose investments through the TIAA website or by contacting the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).
+You can choose investments through TIAA or by contacting the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).
 The Plan offers a range of investment funds, so that you can choose the investments that are right for you.

 Before making any investment decision, you should read the booklets and the prospectuses for each fund in which you may wish to invest.
-You can order booklets and prospectuses directly from the TIAA website or by contacting the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).
+You can order booklets and prospectuses directly from TIAA or by contacting the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).